 We’ve looked through every item on the menu at Culver’s and put it on one of two lists.
 There aren’t many safe low-carb food options at Culver’s, but we’ll list them here for you as well as how to order them to make sure they are truly low-carb.

-Butterburgers (for all butterburgers, hold the bun and any sauce that comes on the burger; get a side salad without croutons and dressing instead of French fries or onion rings):
+For all butterburgers, hold the bun and any sauce that comes on the burger; get a side salad without croutons and dressing instead of French fries or onion rings:

 - Pretzel haus pub burger available as a single, double, or triple (hold the bistro sauce)